 Naturally, I was excited in the beginning; my self-confidence grew.
 I was no longer someone who before buying anything needed to think well about it – did I really needed it, and could I afford it, or someone who ignored all her wishes because I had no way to please them.

 And then, with time, I stopped being happy.

 Ironically, as I earned more, my appetites became bigger, I spent more, I had more debts on my credit cards.
 And as I owe more, I strived for more progress.
 I increased my responsibilities at work to earn more money so I can have enough for all my demands.
 It was never enough, and I always wanted just a little bit.

 And so I became attached.
-A slave who saw his freedom far away from the responsibilities I had loaded myself with, so that I could stop being materially poor.
+A slave who saw her freedom far away from the responsibilities I had loaded myself with, so that I could stop being materially poor.